Charlotte Diamond: Music career

-Diamond has recorded fourteen albums including the Juno Award-winning 10 Carrot Diamond, a double-platinum record.
+Diamond has recorded 14 albums including the Juno Award-winning 10 Carrot Diamond, a double-platinum record.
 Some of her most popular songs include "Four Hugs a Day", "I Am a Pizza", "Octopus (Slippery Fish)", "Each of Us Is a Flower", and "May There Always Be Sunshine".
 Diamond is trilingual and has recorded songs in Spanish and French, including "Soy una pizza" and "Qu'il y ait toujours le soleil", and she also performs songs in American Sign Language.
-Her son Matthew is also a musician, joining her for their 2015 album Diamonds by the Sea, as well as touring with her.
+Her son, Matthew, is also a musician, joining Diamond for their 2015 album Diamonds by the Sea, as well as touring with her.
 Diamond has toured in North America, Central America, and Europe.

 Awards and recognition

 On June 30, 2016, Diamond was made member of the Member of the Order of Canada by Governor General David Johnston for "her contributions as a children's entertainer who, through music, helps develop creativity and self-expression in youth."